Lipepletz/course_github/README.md

-# Welcome to Github course.
+# Welcome to the Github course.